How an Ultrasonic Scaler Works: A Clinician's Guide

 Think of this conversation as part of the service you provide.
 A few moments spent explaining the "how" and "why" can significantly improve the patient experience, making them more likely to adhere to their treatment plan and feel positive about their visit.
 It’s an opportunity to reinforce your expertise and your commitment to their comfort and oral health.

-Explaining the Process and Sensations
+Explaining the Process and What They'll Feel

 When introducing the ultrasonic scaler, use simple, reassuring language.
 You could say something like, “This tool helps us give your teeth a very deep and gentle clean.
 It uses high-frequency vibrations to break apart hardened plaque and calculus.”
 You can explain that the tip vibrates incredibly fast—up to 45,000 times per second—to effectively shatter deposits without harming tooth enamel.